Community Fundraising Volunteer, Towcester & District Support group

 The Community Fundraising Volunteer role involves supporting a great Charity while having fun with friends.
-You could organise your own events e.g. a coffee morning with friends, in your workplace or local community, or you can join the lively, active Supporter Group in the area.
+You could organise your own events e.g. a coffee morning with friends, in your workplace or local community.

 Volunteers also attend and help out at fetes, dog shows, events, supermarket collections, etc, or any other fundraising events put on to collect funds for the Dogs For Good.

 Duties are varied but may include serving refreshments, selling raffle tickets, running tombolas or providing the public with any information about the work of Dogs For Good.
 Volunteers will be very 'hands on' in this role and will be working in a team.

 Due to Covid, nothing has been happening for 12 months, but it is hoped to resume activities when it’s safe to do so.

 - Comfortable in engaging conversation with the public at events.

 - Open, happy character that enjoys being in the company of others.

 - Ability to multitask is desired - you will often have conversations with one person whilst selling merchandise to another!